RTE Gujarat FAQ

 In this case, a certificate that confirms the child is the only girl in the family will be required.
 This is part of the government’s effort to promote gender equality in education.

-5. What to do in a situation where the school does not have to give admission?
+5. What do you do when the school does not have to give admission?

-If a school is unable to admit a child, the parents can file a complaint with the appropriate educational authority.
+If a school cannot admit a child, the parents can file a complaint with the appropriate educational authority.
 The local education department will intervene to ensure that the child is provided with admission to another nearby school under the RTE guidelines.

 6. Can the choice of schools be changed at the end of the first round of RTE admission and before the second round?